Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 **Team Player**

 - I always try and be helpful.
 An example being when we were looking to add swipe functionality to an [app](https://github.com/Dmum303/MERNsters-inc), which none of us had experience with, and I strategically volunteered to learn and employ the tech for this which lead to the team being able to focus on solving other problems and increase our overall speed.
+- Whenever I find a useful resource that helped me I would share it with the team so we could all benefit from it.
+Usually this would be a blog post or video that explained a concept in a way that made sense to me.
 - In labs where we were given a task to complete in a group, I would work flexibly to what the team needed.
 That includes taking on more challenging work and offering leadership where required.
-- Whenever I find a useful resource that helped me I would share it with the team so we could all benefit from it.
-Usually this would be a blog post or video that explained a concept in a way that made sense to me.
 - At Iceland's I am capable of working in most roles and am able to adapt to any situation.
-Whether that be quickly helping out a busy till or working in the backroom to help with deliveries.
 This also means when staff members go sick I am often asked to cover their shifts as I am reliable and can be trusted to do the job well.

 **Self motivated**

-- I'm always working on side projects with the goals of widening my knowledge as well as polishing skills I feel need improvement.
+- I'm always working on side projects with the goals of widening my knowledge.
 For example, I took on the goal of creating a multiplayer Monopoly game which is a big step up from creating CRUD applications.
-Overall, this has lead to me picking up patterns and concepts so regardless of the stack I am able to think and offer solutions to problems.
-For example, learning testing and API structure using Ruby meant I was able to quickly pick up the same in Javascript.
+Overall, challenging myself regularly keeps me engaged and helps me learn new skills.
 - I recently took on the challenge of learning Go in order to produce performant, microservice style backends, as well as increase comfort writing in new languages/paradigms.
+Go is a slightly less popular language meaning resources for learning it are limited so I had to improve my ability to learn from documentation.
 - To keep myself immersed in this field I follow a number of blogs and YouTube channels.
 This helps me stay up to date with the latest trends and technologies as well as learn new concepts and techniques.
 For example, my understanding of the importance of docker and microservices was greatly improved by watching these type of videos.

 **Adaptable**